Finnair Logo

 The first logo consisted of a blue circle, symbolizing the globe.
 The choice indicated the aspiration to establish flights worldwide.
 The color corresponded to the sky, the airy atmosphere in which the airliners fly, and the image of the planet when viewed from above, from space.

-Against the backdrop of the globe was a stylized white airplane in the shape of the letter F – the first letter in the company’s name.
+Against the backdrop of the globe was a stylized white airplane shaped like the letter F, the first letter of the company’s name.
 When looking at the logo, it seems as if the airliner proudly glides around the planet.

 2000 – 2010